MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

-Football tactics in Serie A have changed dramatically over the past 15 years — defenders now join the attack, midfielders cover both ends, forwards do much more than score, and goalkeepers have become active passers.
-To measure this shift, we collected 15 seasons of data (2009/10–2023/24) OF serie A, from WhoScored, Transfermarkt, and Octoparse, then integrated everything into a single clean dataset through extensive merging, deduplication, name standardization, and conflict resolution across heterogeneous sources.
-On top of this unified foundation we built custom weighted performance scores for each role, enabling fair cross-season comparisons, and analyzed goal-scoring partnerships to track which role combinations have become most productive over time.
+Football tactics in Serie A have changed dramatically over the past 15 years — defenders now join the attack, midfielders cover both ends, forwards do much more than score and goalkeepers have become active passers.
+To measure this shift, we collected 15 seasons of data (2009/10–2023/24) OF serie A, from WhoScored, Transfermarkt and Octoparse, then integrated everything into a single clean dataset through extensive merging, deduplication, name standardization and conflict resolution across heterogeneous sources.
+On top of this unified foundation we built custom weighted performance scores for each role, enabling fair cross-season comparisons and analyzed goal-scoring partnerships to track which role combinations have become most productive over time.

 #### Tools used

 - Player data collection: WhoScored data was gathered using Selenium WebDriver and BeautifulSoup.
 - Market data: Transfermarkt data was collected through HTTP requests and BeautifulSoup.
 - Team statistics: Extracted with Octoparse’s no-code scraping pipeline.
-- Data analysis: MySQL Workbench was used for relational queries, season-level normalization, and role-specific scoring.
+- Data analysis: MySQL Workbench was used for relational queries, season-level normalization and role-specific scoring.
-- Relationship modeling: Neo4j and Cypher queries modeled connections between players, clubs, and formations.
+- Relationship modeling: Neo4j and Cypher queries modeled connections between players, clubs and formations.

 #### Project repository: **[Explore the complete Evolution of Tactical Roles in Serie A over the Last 15 Years project](https://github.com/MatteoMonacis/Evolution-of-tactical-roles-in-Serie-a-over-the-last-15-years)**